 A Learning Management System (LMS) helps you create, manage and deliver online courses.
-In a way, LMS refers to online learning software, but a good LMS has many things in it.
-LMSs are used to train employees, partners and customers, onboard new hires, retain employee knowledge, provide compliance training, and maintain standards across the enterprise.
+In a way, LMS refers to online learning software, but a good LMS has much more.
+LMSs can be used to train employees, partners and customers, onboard new hires, improve employee development, streamline and automate compliance training.

 What are the benefits of an LMS?

 Investing in a good LMS has many benefits.
 The following list gives you an overview of what you can expect:

 - Cost saving: with a good LMS, you will save on most traditional training costs.
 You will no longer need to pay for live instructors, their travel and teaching expenses, or the facilities to host the training.
 Everything can be done remotely but in-person training can also be coordinated via the platform.